kubernetes-sigs/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 ### Implementation Details/Notes/Constraints

-#### Data model changes
+#### Data model changes to existing API types

 None.
 We are planning to implement this feature without modifying any of the existing structure to minimize the footprint of ClusterResourceSet Controller.
 This enhancement will follow Kubernetes’s feature-gate structure and will be under the experimental package with its APIs, and enabled/disabled with a feature gate.

 #### ClusterResourceSet Object Definition

-This is the CRD that is used to have a set of components that will be applied to clusters that match the label selector in it.
+This is the CRD that has a set of components to be applied to clusters that match the label selector in it.

 The resources field is a list of secrets/configmaps in the same namespace.
-The clusterSelector field is a Kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) that matches against labels on clusters (in any namespace).
+The clusterSelector field is a Kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) that matches against labels on clusters (only the clusters in the same namespace with the ClusterResourceSet resource).
+ClusterResourceSet is namespace-scoped, all resources and clusters needs to be in the same namespace as the ClusterResourceSet.
 *Sample ClusterResourceSet YAML*

 ```yaml